kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ControlPlaneAvailabilityZones is the az to deploy control plane to</p>
+<p>ControlPlaneAvailabilityZones is the set of availability zones which
+control plane machines may be deployed to.</p>
 </td>
 </tr>
 <tr>